Blog 10 Best AI Observability Tools for LLMs (2026)

 • Detecting retrieval failures in RAG pipelines

-• Measuring token cost spikes from poorly designed prompts
+• Catching token cost spikes from poor prompts

-• A/B testing multiple LLMs or prompt versions in production
+• A/B testing LLMs or prompt versions in production

 6. Why is observability important for AI systems?

 AI systems can drift, hallucinate, or degrade silently after deployment.
-Observability provides visibility into these issues by detecting semantic drift, abnormal outputs, and performance regressions early.
-This helps teams maintain trust, control costs, and prevent unreliable or unsafe behavior in production AI applications.
+Observability catches these early by detecting semantic drift, abnormal output, and performance regressions, helping teams maintain trust, control cost, and prevent unsafe behavior in production.

 Deep-dive whitepapers on modern data governance and agentic analytics